hewison-chris/agora-cl-docs/website/docs/reading/testnet_postmortems.md

 **Root Causes:** There was a race condition from the sync service needing access to the genesis time to compute a fork digest for subscribing to gossipsub topics.
 This value is set in the p2p service, but sometimes sync would begin before the p2p service, leading it to have a genesis time of 0.

-**Trigger:** Performing beacon node restarts could easily reproduce this issue.
+**Trigger:** Performing Agora node restarts could easily reproduce this issue.

 **Resolution:** We resolve the race condition by not making sync rely on p2p to set its ForkDigest, but instead get the genesis time directly from the blockchain service and refactoring ForkDigest to be a pure stateless function.

 **Detection:** Local runs, user reports.

 #### Where we got lucky
-- Our pods haven’t had any rolling restarts or canaries rolling out that would trigger this issue, which is reproducible many times upon starting a beacon node.
+- Our pods haven’t had any rolling restarts or canaries rolling out that would trigger this issue, which is reproducible many times upon starting a Agora node.
 If our pods restarted, our testnet could have likely been killed and have had multiple forks.

 #### Root Cause